grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     C Cover.
 With your other hand, using another guitar pick, carefully disengage the snaps along the top edge of the C Cover, starting from the top right and moving to the top left.
-As you go along, once the nearby snap is disengaged, there will be some space between the C Cover and the D bucket - allowing you to gently slide the guitar pick along the top edge.
+As you go along, once the nearby snap is disengaged, there's space between the C Cover and the D bucket - allowing you to gently slide the guitar pick along the top edge.